The department is a lively community that is recognised internationally as one of the top centres for research and

 The course will introduce you to development studies as an interdisciplinary and multidisciplinary subject.
 It covers the intellectual history of development, the paradigm shifts and internal conflicts within the discipline and the contemporary relevance of research to development policy and practice.

 You will develop a knowledge and understanding of key social science disciplines that have a bearing on development studies; the social and development theory that underpins development discourse and policy intervention; the past and present social, political and economic conditions of developing countries; and qualitative and quantitative research methodologies in the social sciences.

 You will be able to choose from a list of options on a range of topics relevant to development, allowing you to tailor your learning to match your own particular interests.
 Over the summer between your first and second years you will have the opportunity to carry out fieldwork towards your dissertation.

 Teaching is delivered through lectures, classes and workshops.
 Class sizes are small – between 5 and 30 students – encouraging active participation and enabling students to learn from each other.

-The Course Director for 2019/20 is Professor Cheryl Doss.
+The Course Director for 2021/22 is Professor Maxim Bolt.